DanielWillian/cooperative-meetings/README.md

 It uses OpenAPI as specification and implements it using Spring Boot.

+Current features available:

+- CRUD operations for subjects
+- CRUD operations for polls of subjects

+Features to be introduced:

+- CRUD operations for voting on polls of subjects

 ## Requirements
 Compiling, running and testing the application have different requirements.